|Demographic terminologies and basic concepts||Definitions||Additional information and current data|

 |Antinatalist Policy||The policy of a government, society, or social group to slow population growth by attempting to limit the number of births.
 This kind of population policy aims to discourage births through education on family planning and increased access to contraception, or by the enforcement of the stricter law such as 'One family one clild policy of China' from 1977 to 2015.||Analyze the population policy of Singapore at different periods of time.|

-Population distribution and economic development at the national scale
+Population distribution and economic development

 Professor Hans Rosling’s Lecture